mattheww/gomill/gomill_docs/tournament_results.rst

    .. method:: get_matchup_ids()

+      :rtype: list of strings

-      Return a list of all the tournament's matchup ids.
+      Return the tournament's matchup ids.

    .. method:: get_matchup(matchup_id)

+      :rtype: :class:`Matchup_description`

-      Return a :class:`Matchup_description` describing the matchup with the specified id.
+      Describe the matchup with the specified id.

    .. method:: get_matchups()

-      Return a map *matchup id* → :class:`Matchup_description`, describing all matchups.
+      :rtype: map *matchup id* → :class:`Matchup_description`

+      Describe all matchups.

    .. method:: get_matchup_results(matchup_id)

+      :rtype: list of :class:`Game_result` objects

       Return the individual game results for the matchup with the specified id.

-      This returns a list of :class:`Game_result` objects.

       The list is in unspecified order (in particular, the colours don't necessarily alternate, even if :attr:`alternating` is ``True`` for the